 The most useful bequest is an unrestricted bequest for the general purposes of the Foundation.
 This permits the Foundation to use your gift wherever it is most needed at the time.

-Suggested language for making an unrestricted bequest: "I give, devise and bequeath [the sum of ____ dollars], [all or ____ percent of the rest, remainder and residue of my estate of every kind and description (including lapsed legacies and devises)] to the Toybox USA Foundation, 155 East 44th Street, 6th Floor, Suite 34, New York NY 10017, for its general corporate purposes."
+Suggested language for making an unrestricted bequest: "I give, devise and bequeath the sum of ___ dollars, all or ___ percent of the rest, remainder and residue of my estate of every kind and description (including lapsed legacies and devises) to the Toybox USA Foundation, 1350 Avenue of the Americas, Floor 2, Suite 266, New York, NY 10019, for its general corporate purposes."

-Suggested language for a specific purpose: "I give, devise and bequeath [the sum of ____ dollars], [all or ____ percent of the rest, remainder and residue of my estate of every kind and description (including lapsed legacies and devises)] to the Toybox USA Foundation, 155 East 44th Street, 6th Floor, Suite 34, New York NY 10017, to create an endowment fund which, subject to the Foundation's endowment spending rule, is to be used for the following purpose: [state the purpose]."
+Suggested language for a specific purpose: "I give, devise and bequeath the sum of ___ dollars, all or ___ percent of the rest, remainder and residue of my estate of every kind and description (including lapsed legacies and devises) to the Toybox USA Foundation, 1350 Avenue of the Americas, Floor 2, Suite 266, New York, NY 10019, to create an endowment fund which, subject to the Foundation's endowment spending rule, is to be used for the following purpose: state the purpose."

 Important Note: If you do specify a use for your bequest, the following language will ensure that your gift will always remain productive: "If at any time in the judgment of the Trustees of the Toybox USA Foundation is the designated use of this bequest is no longer practicable or appropriate, then the Trustees shall use the bequest to further the general purposes of the Foundation, giving consideration, where possible, to my special interest as described above."